koi8r/product-service/README.md

 ## Requirements

-Product Service requires Java 11 or later for running locally Lombok plugin installed in IDE fot better experience Mysql running locally or a mysql docker container
+  * Product Service requires Java 11 or later for running locally
+  * Lombok plugin installed in IDE fot better experience
+  * Mysql running locally or a mysql docker container

 ## Using Product Service
-Product Service works in command line builds (plain javac, via Maven) and IDEs.
+  * Product Service works in command line builds (plain javac, via Maven) and IDEs.
-For IntelliJ the Lombok plug-in is available within the IntelliJ marketplace (see https://plugins.jetbrains.com/plugin/6317-lombok).
+  * For IntelliJ the [Lombok plug-in](https://plugins.jetbrains.com/plugin/6317-lombok) is available within the IntelliJ marketplace.

 ```
 Go to File > Settings > Plugins